-Hero, Justification, Main Character Resolve, Main Character Problem, Main Character Symptom, Main Character Response, and Main Character Solution
+Hero, Justification, Main Character Resolve, Main Character Focus, and Main Character Direction

 When one first approaches story structure, they become introduced to the concept of a Hero’s wants clashing with what he or she truly needs.
 As useful as this tool can be in analyzing a story after the fact, it is what lies beneath it that is of import to an Author.